Former MMA fighter sentenced to prison for brutal assault at Austintown bar

 Yacovone said Daviduk did not have a great record as an MMA fighter, but he won his first three fights by knockout using chokeholds similar to the one he used in the bar fight.
 He said when Judge Christian sentenced him she was concerned he would use that training again to harm someone.

-Daviduk spoke briefly, only saying that he jumped into the fight to save his sister “from the eminent threat of death or physical harm.”
+Daviduk spoke briefly, only saying that he jumped into the fight to save his sister “from the imminent threat of death or physical harm.”

 Judge Durkin said he agreed that Daviduk’s troubled upbringing and MMA training was a dangerous combination, but he added he was concerned after Daviduk was released from prison before he did not seek any treatment on his own.